Why Physicians Need A Will And How To Put One In Place

 The Big Picture

 Wills are simple and complicated at the same time.
-When it comes to the big picture, everything you need to know about a will is summed up with the simple advice that, if you’re not sure if you should have one or not, the answer is that you definitely do.
+When it comes to the big picture, everything a physician needs to know about a will is summed up with the simple advice that, if you’re not sure if you should have one or not, the answer is that you definitely do.

 Every adult should have a will.
 The more complicated your financial situation, the more complicated the document.
 Your lawyer will be able to help you navigate this path and get everything you need in writing.